Hall of Famer

 CAREER HIGHLIGHTS

-- 1963-1966: Chair of Cross Country, British Columbia.
-Program Director, Western Division, Canadian Ski Association.
+- 1963–66 – Chair of Cross Country B.C.; Program Director, Western Division, Canadian Ski Association

-- 1967: Chief of Competition, Centennial North American Championships (the first sanctioned FIS cross-country race held in Canada).
-Co-founder of the Inuvik Ski Club, Northwest Territories.
-Named Program Director & Head Coach of the Territorial Experimental Ski Training (TEST) program.
+- 1967 – Chief of Competition, Centennial North American Championships (first FIS cross-country race in Canada); Co-founded Inuvik Ski Club; Program Director & Head Coach, TEST program

-- 1997: Retired from FIS Cross Country Committee and Executive, installed as an Honorary Life Member of FIS.
+- 1997 – Retired from FIS Cross Country Committee; named Honorary Life Member of FIS

 AWARDS